m-reza-rahman/jakartaee-docker/README.md

 The basic Java EE application used throughout is in the [javaee](/javaee) folder.

 Factors demostrated include:
 * Using thin WARs with Docker.
+The [exposed-port](/exposed-port) folder shows how this is done.
 * Using uber jars with Docker.
+The [exposed-port](/exposed-port) folder shows how this is done.
 * Using hollow uber-jars with Docker.
+The [exposed-port](/exposed-port) folder shows how this is done.
 * Deploying applications within Docker images.
+The [exposed-port](/exposed-port) folder shows how this is done.
 * Deploying applications through admin ports exposed out of Docker.
+The [exposed-port](/exposed-port) folder shows how this is done.
 * Auto-deploying applications through mounted external Docker volumes.
+The [exposed-port](/exposed-port) folder shows how this is done.
 * How to make application server administration, clustering, autodiscovery and load-balancing work with Docker clusters, networking, and Kubernetes deployments.
+The [exposed-port](/exposed-port) folder shows how this is done.
 * How your CI/CD pipeline looks like with Java EE, Docker and Kubernetes.
+The [exposed-port](/exposed-port) folder shows how this is done.